 What is a Sound Designer?

 I am often asked this question by a variety of interested people.
-Students, friends, family, colleagues, the barber, the taxi driver after a press night...
+Students, friends, family, colleagues, the barber, the taxi driver after press night drinks...

 The short answer

 The short answer is that theatre sound designer's are responsible for everything the audience hears in a production.
 How the sound designer carries out that role is largely dependent on the style of the show, the venue, and the vision of the director.
-The requirements for Sound Design on a commercial West End musical can be dramatically different to a piece of new writing in a studio style theatre, the experienced sound designer adapts to the demands of each individual project.
-Normally sound designers join a production ahead of rehearsals starting and stay with the show until press night - traditionally the official opening night of the show's run.
+The requirements for Sound Design on a commercial West End musical can be dramatically different to a piece of new writing in a studio style theatre.

-Naturally, my more detailed answer to this question will be shaped by my particular stylistic preferences and my professional background.
-I came to sound design for theatre via a meandering journey of directing and writing my own work, working as a venue technician and recording studio engineer and later bringing my artistic and technical specialisms together in my sound design practice.
-I bring this love of storytelling and text together with a varied and creative interest in sound technology, along with excellent teamwork and people skills to collaborate with other creative team members, the technical staff, and the performers.
+Naturally, my more detailed answer to this question will be shaped by my particular style of work and my own professional experiences.
+I came to sound design for theatre via a meandering journey of directing and writing my own work, working as a venue technician and recording studio engineer and later bringing my artistic and technical practices together in the form of Sound Design.
+I bring this love of storytelling and text together with a varied and creative interest in sound technology.
+What I love about making theatre is the constantly collaborative process with other creative team members, the technical staff, and the performers.

 The Longer Answer...